-Still, Uber’s natural referral mechanics and incentive programs, combined with the average spend of an Uber user, have allowed the company to quickly expand its user base at relatively low cost.
-And even with increased competition from Lyft, there is little indication that Uber’s customer acquisition costs have gone up significantly.
+Uber’s natural referral mechanics and incentive programs, combined with the average spend of an Uber user, have allowed the company to quickly expand its user base at a relatively low cost.
+However, the company is still looking for new ways to lock in customers.

-But from Russia to southeast Asia to China, the cost of conquering global markets has been high.
+But from Russia to Southeast Asia to China, the cost of expansion to global markets has been high.

 Uber’s business has been commoditized.
 For that reason, its local competitors — often tied to the local community and supported by the state — have had to do little more than temporarily outspend Uber in order to gain their own foothold.
 In many of these international markets, those competitors have successfully beaten Uber back.

 Uber’s expansion into any new market comes with a variety of new, variable costs:

 - Higher driver commissions

 - Driver onboarding (e.g. mobile devices)